 All donors have the opportunity to opt out of our annual report publication that serves to recognize donors.

 Anna joined Derryfield in 2015 bringing her passion for fundraising to DS.
 Starting in 4th grade (when she raised funds to save the manatee) she has been fundraising in many capacities - both professionally and personally.
 Bringing people together to support important causes is what inspires her to increase the culture of philanthropy in NH - education and children being the most important to her.
-Prior to Derryfield she worked at NH Public Radio where she worked to establish the Walter Peterson Legacy Society and grew the major gifts program more than 400% in five years.
-Prior to NHPR Anna worked as Director of Special Events for the Cystic Fibrosis Foundation of Northern New England, organizing bike-a-thons, snowmobile events, walk-a-thons and more.
+Prior to Derryfield she worked at NH Public Radio where she established their major giving program and their legacy society.
+Prior to that she worked as Director of Special Events for the Cystic Fibrosis Foundation of Northern New England, organizing bike-a-thons, snowmobile events, walk-a-thons and more.
 She was a Peace Corps Volunteer in Bulgaria from 2005-2007 and worked in the city of Vratsa as a Youth Development Volunteer.
 There she coordinated community service projects and was the director of a national program Camp GLOW (Girls Leading Our World) teaching leadership and communication skills to young Bulgarian women ages 14-18.
-She has a degree in Social Work from the University of New Hampshire and did direct service social work on the Seacoast of New Hampshire before she traveled abroad.
-Anna lives in Contoocook, NH with her husband Boyan and their son Blake, and their dog Solo.
+She has a degree in Social Work from the University of New Hampshire and did direct service social work in Manchester and on the Seacoast of New Hampshire before she traveled abroad.
+Anna lives in Contoocook, NH with her husband Boyan, their son Blake, and their dog Solo.
 Anna is a strong NH advocate and is a past board member of Stay Work Play NH.

 Located in Manchester, NH, The Derryfield School is a private day school for grades 6-12.
 Students benefit from a challenging academic program, fine and performing arts, competitive athletics, and a wide selection of extracurricular activities.